 In retrospect, I should have known, but I was just like, “That’s just me.
 I’ve been like this for a while.”
 But it’s definitely a sign.

 How do you feel knowing it could have been caught earlier?

 When I wracked my brain thinking back to that time, after I got my records, I had this vague memory of the nurse before my surgery — who saw my labs — asking me if I had been sick.
 That’s a common sign.
 When your white blood count is high, you’re sick or have an infection.

 I said, “No,” and she said, “When your surgery is all said and done and you’re feeling better, you should actually have that checked out or redo your labs.”
 I totally forgot it, having gone through surgery and recovery for 6 weeks.

-My doctor that I really liked, I wonder why he didn’t point it out to me and remind me, because I continued to see him.
-That should have been a red flag for him to bring that up 6 months later when I saw him or even while I saw him during recovery.
-Or that the nurse would call me, doing a follow-up.
+I wonder why [my doctor that I really liked] didn’t point it out to me and remind me, because I continued to see him.
+That should have been a red flag for him to bring that up 6 months later when I saw him, or even while I saw him during recovery.
+The nurse [should have] called me for a follow-up.
 But they were not oncologists, and they’re busy.

 Watch & Wait and CLL Symptoms

 Being Put on Watch and Wait